dabaus/HazelcastEloDisaster/README.md

 # Hazelcast ELO rating

-Example on how to use hazlecast to compute elo ratings in a streaming jet pipeline.
+Example on how to use hazelcast to compute elo ratings in a streaming jet pipeline.
 Note that this code currently does not handle database transactions properly.